ZhYGuoL/CareerPredictor/README.md

 3. The worker:
    - Calls Exa's crawler API to get the LinkedIn profile as markdown
    - Uses Cloudflare Workers AI to extract career criteria (alma mater, companies, skills, etc.)
-   - Queries Exa's search API to find similar professionals matching those criteria
+   - Queries Clado's AI-powered search API to find similar professionals matching those criteria
-4. Results are displayed to the user
+4. Results are displayed to the user with rich profile information

 ## Privacy